noflo/noflo-tester/README.md

 t.ins.y.disconnect()
 ```

-Tester object provides `ins` and `outs` hashmaps of sockets attached to the component.
+Wrapper object provides `ins` and `outs` hashmaps of sockets attached to the component.

 You can also access the component directly via `c` property: